MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-overview.md

 ## Comparison tables

 The following tables summarize the capabilities of each item.
 Select the tab corresponding to connectors or tools and integrations.
-Each item name is linked to its detailed description, which can also be found [below](#detailed-descriptions).
+Each item name is linked to its [detailed description](#detailed-descriptions).

 ### [Connectors](#tab/connectors)